 Museum locationGround floor | Gallery 20 | Aegean World

-Sherratt, A., Animals in Early Art from the Department of Antiquities, Ashmolean Museum (Oxford: Ashmolean Museum, 1978), 13
+Sherratt, Andrew, Animals in Early Art from the Department of Antiquities, Ashmolean Museum (Oxford: The Museum, 1978), 13

 Piper, David, and Christopher White, Treasures of the Ashmolean Museum: An Illustrated Souvenir of the Collections, revised edn (Oxford: Ashmolean Museum, 1995), no. 12 on p.
 19, illus. p.
 18 fig. 12

 Brown, Christopher, Ashmolean: Britain's First Museum (Oxford: Ashmolean Museum, 2009), illus. p.47

 Katherine Wodehouse (general editor), The Ashmolean Museum Crossing Cultures Crossing Time (Ashmolean Museum, University of Oxford, 2014), p.112, illus. p.112